vicroms/vcpkg-docs/vcpkg/get_started/get-started-msbuild.md

 1. Build the project.

-    Press `Ctrl+Shift+B` to build the project in Visual Studio and acquire the vcpkg dependencies.
+    Build the project using the `Build > Build Solution` option from the top menu.

     If MSBuild detects a `vcpkg.json` file and manifests are enabled in your project, MSBuild installs the manifest's dependencies as a pre-build step.